Live honorably by:

 The minimum load that all cadets must carry under normal circumstances is five academic courses which are equal to or greater than 15 semester hours of credit.
 Cadets may elect to take six academic courses in the pursuit of certain academic majors.
 In addition, cadets will meet established requirements for physical education courses and military science core curriculum during a regular academic semester.

 During the summer, the Military Academy provides opportunities to pursue Academic Individual Advanced Development (AIAD) and to complete coursework in the Summer Term Academic Plan (STAP).
-Under some circumstances, STAP may be used to reduce a course load during the academic year to five courses per term.
+Under some circumstances, STAP may be used to reduce a course load during the academic year to four courses for a term.

 Cadets are considered overloading when they are carrying seven academic courses in a term.
 Overload courses offer the means of adapting an academic program to capitalize upon a cadet’s abilities and to satisfy a particular interest.
 During the Third, Second, and First Class years, cadets may wish to enroll in one overload course for each term.
 Approval will depend upon demonstrated ability and motivation.
 Specifically, Dean’s List recognition in the preceding term is required.
 Cadets with a Cumulative Quality Point Average (CQPA) of 2.30 or higher may overload in their First Class year.
 The designated overload course must be a course that can be dropped without jeopardizing any academic graduation requirements (e.g., core courses, primary major courses).